Re-Obtaining Board Certification After a Lapse, Revocation, or Sanction

 - Part 3: Assessment of Knowledge, Judgment & Skills: Pass the Demonstration of Ophthalmic Cognitive Knowledge (DOCK) examination.

 - Part 4: Improvement in Medical Practice: Complete an approved quality improvement activity.
-You may choose to design your own quality improvement program, participate in a multi‐specialty improvement program, or complete an online Practice Improvement Module.
+You may choose to design your own quality improvement program, participate in a multi‐specialty improvement program, or complete an online diagnosis-based improvement activity.

 Upon successful completion of these steps, a new certificate valid for a period of ten (10) years shall be awarded.